-Over 250,000 people signed up to take part in Veganuary worldwide, and many UK supermarkets expanded their plant-based ranges too.
+Almost 400,000 people (and counting!) signed up to take part in Veganuary worldwide, and many UK supermarkets expanded their plant-based ranges too.
 Veganism really seems to be gaining momentum, with the likes of Brian May and Deborah Meaden giving it a go.

 But can we improve on that figure?
-I’m interested to know why around 38% opt out of veganism once the month is over, and if you’re one of those people, convince you not to give up!
+I’m interested to know why around 53% opt out of veganism once the month is over, and if you’re one of those people, convince you not to give up!

-Let’s examine the reasons why you may give up on veganism.
+Let’s look at the reasons why you may give up on veganism.

 Forgotten Your ‘Why’?